 You can do three things with Sparrho.
 First, you can save interesting papers on a public or private pinboard.
 Second, you can follow shared pinboards managed by others.
 However, many shared pinboards are no longer updated by the owners.
 And third, you can create a search on a topic and get alerts when new publications become available.
 Shared pinboards are also ideal to share new publications within a research group.

 Sparrho searches 45,000+ journals.
 However, publications found with Sparrho might be behind a paywall.
-You can use the off-campus button, the Library Access browser extension or Unpaywall to get access or to find free versions on the web.
+Read our FAQ on off-campus access to find out the ways to get access to subscribed Library resources when you're not on campus.
+You can use Unpaywall to get access or to find free versions on the web.

 Want to try something different for your literature updates?
 Go to our website to find more tips on setting up literature alerts on different platforms.